varmoh/k8s_log_view/README.md

 #### State
 Currently the app has been tested in local environment.
-The iage has been built and setup and further testing inside K8s is needed.
+The image has been built and setup and further testing inside K8s is needed.

+#### To do
+- Log's to be "followed".
+Currently it takes certain amount of lines, but need also to have a live follow
+- Cleaner code
+- K8s deployment files.
+- ...